ECCC-MSC/msc-animet/README.md

 npm run serve
 ```

-Server will be located at http://localhost:8080
+Server will be located at http://localhost:8080/msc-animet/

+Note: The path will be different if you changed the BASE_URL in the .env file

 ## Building for deployment